-Engaging in a meaningful and effective strategic planning process was recognized by district-wide leadership as essential and pivotal to making sure that the Chabot-Las Positas Community College District, as the primary community college district serving the southern Alameda County region, remained reflective and poised to address current and emerging challenges and opportunities.
+District-wide leadership was committed to engaging in a meaningful and effective strategic planning process to ensure the CLPCCD, as the primary community college district serving southern Alameda County, remained poised to address current and emerging challenges and opportunities.
 CLPCCD is committed to equity and serving its diverse student population through quality programs and services, remaining responsive to the regional community, and ensuring local residents are supported to realize their potential.

-According to the May 2020 report, "The Economic Value of the Chabot-Las Positas Community College District," the District provides quantifiable regional economic growth through its operations spending, construction spending, and student and alumni spending.
+According to the May 2020 report, "The Economic Value of the Chabot-Las Positas Community College District," the District provides quantifiable regional economic growth through its operations spending, construction spending, and student and alumni spending (See References).
 In FY 2018-2019, the District contributed nearly \$695 million dollars to the regional economy and supported 6,851 jobs through this spending, one out of every 161 jobs in the area.
-The following graphic is an excerpt from the May 2020 report.